-The Public Services Reform (The Scottish Public Services Ombudsman) (Healthcare Whistleblowing) Order 2020 creates the role of Independent National Whistleblowing Officer (INWO) for the NHS in Scotland.
-The role and functions of the INWO will be undertaken by the Scottish Public Services Ombudsman (SPSO).
+The Public Services Reform (The Scottish Public Services Ombudsman) (Healthcare Whistleblowing) Order 2020 (the Order) creates the role of Independent National Whistleblowing Officer (INWO) for the NHS in Scotland.
+The role and functions of the INWO are undertaken by the Scottish Public Services Ombudsman (SPSO).
 The Order builds on the SPSO's existing powers, as set out in the Scottish Public Services Ombudsman Act 2002.

-The aim is to ensure everyone delivering NHS services in Scotland is able to speak out to raise concerns when they see harm or wrongdoing putting patient safety at risk, or become aware of any other forms of wrongdoing.
+The aim is to ensure everyone delivering NHS services in Scotland is able to speak out to raise concerns when they see harm or wrongdoing putting patient safety or service delivery at risk.
 People must be able to raise concerns, confident that they can do so in a protected way, that will not cause them personal detriment.
-They also need to be confident they have the right to an independent review if dissatisfied about how the concern was investigated.
+They also need to be confident they have the right to an independent review if dissatisfied with how the concern was investigated.

 As the final stage of the whistleblowing procedure, the INWO investigate complaints about how concerns have been handled and, where needed, recommend action for the NHS organisation to take.
-In addition to complaints, the INWO has a national leadership role providing support and guidance to NHS organisations, focusing on appropriate early resolution, and good practice in whistleblowing handling, recording, reporting, learning and improvement.
-The ultimate aim is to ensure that patients received a good, safe service from a well-run NHS in Scotland.
+In addition to investigations, the INWO has a national leadership role providing support and guidance to NHS organisations, focusing on appropriate early resolution, and good practice in whistleblowing handling, recording, reporting, learning and improvement.

-To assist with implementation, and to ensure those wanting to raise concerns have access to all the information they need in relation to the Standards, the INWO team will also operate an advice phone line from 1 November 2020.
+To ensure those wanting to raise concerns have access to all the information they need in relation to the Standards, the INWO team operate an advice phone line.
 You can contact the team on:

 Freephone: 0800 008 6112

 Our advice team is available during the following hours: